mattearly/DarkAndDarkerLobbyHelper/readme.md

-# Dark And Darker pre-grame ".ank" scripts
+# Dark And Darker Lobby Helper

-## goal
+## Goal

   Improve the functionality and convenience of Dark and Darker's pre-game lobby.

-## fuctionality
+## Fuctionality

-  Use hotkeys to do common things in the pre-game lobby such as buy, sell, market, craft, queue, and more...
+Use hotkeys to do common things in the pre-game lobby such as vendor treasure, transfer inventory, execute buy list on market, reqsuire, go to common crafters, ... and more.

-## requirements
+## Requirements

-  - auto-hotkey v2
+  - This version is made for 1920x1080 screen res
-  - Dark and Darker patch 98
+  - Install auto-hotkey v2 productivity tool (this is just what I happend to code it in, but in theory could be done with any coding language).
-    - Have most quests done (as some button locations change for things at different affinity levels)
+  - This version updated for Dark and Darker patch 99
-  - 1920x1080 screen res
+  - Some fuctions require a minimum in-game Merchant reputation (do your alch/surgeon quests).
-  - in Character Lobby
+  - Functions are designed to work when logged into a character and in the pre-game lobby.

-## how to run
+## How to Run

-  0. Have "auto hotkey v2" installed
+  0.
   1. Clone/download this repo, Run the script "DarkAndDarkerLobbyHelper.ank"
   2. Launch "Dark and Darker", Log into a character and be in the Pre-Game Lobby at 1920x1080p res (this doesn't work elsewhere)

-## default keybinds
+## Dfault Keybinds

-  These are set up in "src/Keybinds.ank"
+  These are set up in "src/Keybinds.ank".
+You can change them if you like in that code file.

   - **Left Cntrl** (Or Right Cntrl if there is no overlap (see Right Cntrl below)) +
     - U - Set Volume to Zero (press Esc first)